About Noury Bouraqadi

 During my first years at the university, I studied electronics (1988-1990), and specialized in computer science (1991-1994).
-With my Master’s degree in hand, I worked as a freelance software developer, and did a PhD on software engineering (1995-1999).
+With my Master’s degree in hand, I worked as a freelance software developer, while doing a PhD on software engineering (1995-1999).
 My PhD research focused on reflection with explicit metaclasses and Aspect-Oriented Programming (AOP).
 Then, I worked on research projects related to reflection and AOP applied to strong code mobility within distributed systems.

 Since 2001, I joined the IMT Lille Douai where I still work as a full professor.
 My research targets mobile and autonomous robots from two complementary perspectives: Software Engineering (SE) and (AI).
 From the SE perspective, I study software architectures, languages and tools for controlling individual robots.
 I mainly focus on reflective and dynamic languages, and more specifically Pharo, for a modular and agile development of robotic software architectures.
 From the AI perspective, I study coordination and cooperation in robotic fleets.
 I am mainly interested in communication models as well as emerging or predefined organizations for multi-agent robotic systems.